 1. Requests to study, draw, and/or photograph objects.

 These must be submitted through the School to the relevant Ephorates of Antiquities.
 They should be sent to the Secretary of the School (firstname.lastname@example.org).
 These requests may be made at any time.
 Processing is expected to take one month or more.

-- Requests for permission to study fully published objects should include precise bibliographical reference(s) for each item as well as museum inventory numbers, when possible.
+- Requests for permission to study fully published objects should include picture(s) and precise bibliographical reference(s) for each item as well as museum inventory numbers, when possible.

 - Requests to study any material from excavations of other Foreign Schools, Greek Universities or the Archaeological Society must be accompanied by a letter of consent from the head of the relevant institution.
 Such documents should be obtained before applying to the School, and should be included with the request to the School.

-These must be submitted at any time through the Swiss School to the Ministry of Culture and Tourism.
-They should be sent to the Director of the School.
+These must be submitted at any time through the Swiss School to the relevant Ephorates of Antiquity the Section of Applied Research of the Directorate of Conservation of Ancient and Modern Monuments, which is responsible for giving the relevant permission.
+The requests should be sent to the Director of the School.
 Applications must include:

 - a detailed list of objects, sherds or organic materials from which samples will be taken.

 - a description of the chemical or physical method/analysis which will be used.